asn-d6/onionperf/README.md

 ### TGen

 OnionPerf uses TGen to generate traffic on client and server side for its measurements.
-Installing dependencies, cloning TGen to a subdirectory in the user's home directory, checking out version 0.0.1, and building TGen is done as follows:
+Installing dependencies, cloning TGen to a subdirectory in the user's home directory, and building TGen is done as follows:

 ```shell
 sudo apt install cmake libglib2.0-dev libigraph0-dev make